A. J. P. Taylor: The Origins of the Second World War

 Taylor portrayed Hitler as a grasping opportunist with no beliefs other than the pursuit of power and anti-Semitism.
 He argued that Hitler did not possess any sort of programme and his foreign policy was one of drift and seizing chances as they offered themselves.
 He did not consider Hitler's anti-Semitism unique: he argued that millions of Germans were just as ferociously anti-Semitic as Hitler and there was no reason to single out Hitler for sharing the beliefs of millions of others.

 Taylor argued that the basic problem with an interwar Europe was a flawed Treaty of Versailles that was sufficiently onerous to ensure that the overwhelming majority of Germans would always hate it, but insufficiently onerous in that it failed to destroy Germany's potential to be a Great Power once more.
 In this way, Taylor argued that the Versailles Treaty was destabilising, for sooner or later the innate power of Germany that the Allies had declined to destroy in 1918–1919 would inevitably reassert itself against the Versailles Treaty and the international system established by Versailles that the Germans regarded as unjust and thus had no interest in preserving.
 Though Taylor argued that the Second World War was not inevitable and that the Versailles Treaty was nowhere near as harsh as contemporaries like John Maynard Keynes believed, what he regarded as a flawed peace settlement made the war more likely than not.

 English History 1914–1945

-In 1965 he rebounded from the controversy surrounding The Origins of the Second World War with the spectacular success of his book English History 1914–1945, his only venture into social and cultural history, where he offered a loving, affectionate portrayal of the years between 1914 and 1945.
-English History 1914–1945 was an enormous best-seller and in its first year in print sold more than all of the previous volumes of the Oxford History of England combined.
-Though he felt there was much to be ashamed of in British history, especially in regard to Ireland, he was very proud to be British and more specifically English.
-He was fond of stressing his nonconformist Northern English background and saw himself as part of a grand tradition of radical dissent that he regarded as the real glorious history of England.
+In 1965 he rebounded from the controversy surrounding The Origins of the Second World War with the success of his book English History 1914–1945, his only venture into social and cultural history, where he portrayed the years between 1914 and 1945 in favourable terms.
+English History 1914–1945 was a best-seller and in its first year in print sold more than all of the previous volumes of the Oxford History of England combined.
+Though he held many anti-British views, especially in regard to Ireland, he was very proud to be British and more specifically English.
+He stressed his nonconformist Northern English background and saw himself as part of a grand tradition of radical dissent that he regarded as the real glorious history of England.